 - Careless and inconsiderate Cycling: If a person rides a cycle on a road without due care and attention, or without reasonable consideration for other people using the road, they are guilty of an offence.
 The fine for careless cycling is £1,000 and a maximum of £2,500 for dangerous cycling.

-- Cycling furiously (no injury caused): You can get up to a £1,000 charge for cycling furiously – or cycling too fast for the conditions you are in can lead to a charge.
+- Cycling furiously (no injury caused): You can get up to a £1,000 charge for cycling furiously, or for cycling too fast for the conditions you are in.

 Thinking of cycling abroad?
 Make sure you know these laws